Can I Paint over Painted Walls?

 If the surface is coated with latex paint, then you’ll have some paint come off on the rag or the surface will feel sticky afterward.

-Condition of the Existing Paint
+Check the Condition of Your Existing Paint

 Can I Paint Over Painted Walls : Tips for Painting Over Painted Walls